aaartrtrt/rendisco/README.md

 ## Getting Started ✍️

-To get started with RenPySharp, clone this repository and build the solution in your preferred .NET environment.
+To get started with RenDisco, clone this repository and build the solution in your preferred .NET environment.

 ### Prerequisites 📦